hakankanburoglu/hypex-lang/docs/1_introduction.md

         >> n + "\n"
 ```

 But it also optionally supports the classic brace-blocking style.
-In fact, optionally, semi-colon can be placed at the end of the lines.

 ```
 func main() {